polkadot-js/extension/README.md

 # ![polkadot{.js} extension](docs/logo.jpg)
 [![Greenkeeper badge](https://badges.greenkeeper.io/polkadot-js/extension.svg)](https://greenkeeper.io/)

 A very simple scaffolding browser extension that injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts, allowing for use by any dapp.
+A provider is also injected so that dapps can connect to your node.
 This is an extensible POC implementation of a Polkadot/Substrate browser signer.

-As it stands, it does one thing: it _only_ manages accounts and allows the signing of transactions with those accounts.
-It does not inject providers for use by dapps at this early point, nor does it perform wallet functions where it constructs and submits txs to the network.

 ## Installation